 Looking for Love?
 Beware of Online Dating Scams

-Millions of Americans visit online dating websites every year, hoping to find a companion or even a soul mate.
-But today, on Valentine’s Day, we want to warn you that criminals use these sites, too, looking to turn the lonely and vulnerable into fast money through a variety of scams.
+Millions of Americans visit online dating websites every year hoping to find a companion or even a soulmate.
+But as Valentine’s Day gets closer, we want to warn you that criminals use these sites, too, looking to turn the lonely and vulnerable into fast money through a variety of scams.

 Here’s how the scam usually works.
 You’re contacted online by someone who appears interested in you.
 He or she may have a profile you can read or a picture that is e-mailed to you.
 For weeks, even months, you may chat back and forth with one another, forming a connection.
 You may even be sent flowers or other gifts.
 But ultimately, it’s going to happen—your new-found “friend” is going to ask you for money.